 Does coconut milk cause acne?

-Coconut milk is made from coconut that is a tree nut and is an allergen.
+Coconut milk is made from coconut which is a tree nut and is an allergen.
 It’s very unlikely that you have a coconut allergy, but if you are, then it could trigger a breakout of acne.

 Coconut milk has a high-fat content and is loaded with antioxidants.
-It also has anti-inflammatory and antiseptic properties due to the presence of lipid, called lauric acid.
+It also has anti-inflammatory and antiseptic properties due to the presence of lipids, called lauric acid.
 The brighter side is it can be applied to the face directly or added to our cereals

 Coconut milk is a common ingredient in skin products as it is known to cleanse the skin and remove debris hence, unblocking the pores.
 Its hydrating properties and the fat in it smoothes the skin cells and have a soothing effect on irritated red skin.